 - Special cases (D.L.
 113/2018, Article 1 (9).

-• In the case of an asylum seeker who has just landed on Italian territory after Search and rescue operations, access to the system is, so to speak, automatic.
-However, due to the so called hotspot approach and to the use of informative sheets (“foglio notizie”) not translated nor explained to migrants, it is not rare that people who would have expressed their intention to seek asylum are sent to CPRs [7].
-When accommodated, the following placement of the host follows a national and regional dispersion policy, which should follow agreed criteria.[8]
+- For asylum applicants who has just arrived on Italian territory after search and rescue operations, access to the reception system is, so to speak, automatic.
+However, because of the hotspot approach and the use of information sheets (“foglio notizie”) that are often neither translated nor explained to migrants, it is not uncommon for people who have expressed their intention to seek asylum to be sent to CPRs.[13]
+When accommodated, they are placed according to a national and regional dispersion policy, which should follow agreed criteria (see Dispersal of asylum applicants).

-• Moreover, after the Cutro Decree (DL 20/2023) came into force, the passage from CAS or first governmental centres to SAI centres for asylum seekers has been impeded and it is not rare that, after the recognition of a title of protection people are ordered to leave the accommodation project without even checking for availability of places in SAI projects.
-Once out of the accommodation system it is then very difficult to re-access it.
+- Moreover, after the Cutro Decree (DL 20/2023) came into force, it is not uncommon for people, after being granted protection, to be ordered to leave the accommodation project without even checking whether places are available in SAI projects.
+Once out of the reception system, it is then very difficult to re-access it.
+During 2024 and 2025, many people were ordered to leave CAS and governmental centres immediately after obtaining international or national protection.

 Reception and obstacles to accessing the asylum procedure